 Fredric M. Jablin Doctoral Dissertation Award

 Established in 1992, the Jepson School of Leadership Studies at the University of Richmond, in partnership with the International Leadership Association (ILA), seeks submissions for the annual Fredric M. Jablin Doctoral Dissertation Award.
 Submissions can be on any topic and from any discipline as long as they demonstrate substantial insights and implications for the study of leadership.
-The 2019 award is presented at the 21st Annual ILA Global Conference, October 24-27, in Ottawa, Canada, where the recipient presents his or her doctoral dissertation research.
+The award is presented at the Annual ILA Global Conference, typically held in October or November, where the recipient presents his or her doctoral dissertation research.
 The recipient of the award also receives a $1,000 prize from the Jepson School of Leadership Studies, one-year membership to the ILA, complimentary conference registration, and travel expenses to the ILA conference.

 Laura Bassi Scholarship 2020

 The Laura Bassi Scholarship, which awards Winter, Spring, and Summer scholarships ranging from $500 to $2,500, was established by Editing Press in 2018 with the aim of providing editorial assistance to postgraduates and junior academics whose research focuses on neglected topics of study, broadly construed.
 The scholarships are open to every discipline.

 Spring, Summer, and Fall deadlines.
 Summer deadline: July 29, 2020.

 Scholarships for Student Caregivers

 More and more young people are taking on the role of caregiver for older loved ones while simultaneously pursuing high school, college or graduate-level education.
 Scholarships for student-caregivers help ease the financial burden faced by these extremely hardworking students.
 Amounts from $500 - $10000.